ark-lang/ark/docs/REFERENCE.md

 ### Mutability
 When a variable is mutable, it can be mutated or changed.
 When a variable is immutable, it cannot be changed.
-By default, Alloy assumes that a variable you've defined is immutable.
+By default, Ark assumes that a variable you've defined is immutable.
 You can however, specify the `mut` keyword before the declaration.
 This will inform the compiler that you intend to modify the variable later in the program.
 For instance: